xvnpw/fabric-agent-action/README.md

 ## Agent Types

-The action supports different types of agents that process fabric patterns.
+The action supports different types of agents that process Fabric patterns.
 Each agent has specific capabilities and use cases.

 ```mermaid
 quadrantChart